 - From the Microsoft Azure portal's left navigation bar, click (Virtual networks) and then click Add.

-The Create virtual network screen appears.
+The Create virtual network wizard appears, displaying its Basics step.

 Subnet and Address range